jssuthahar/Article/Job/05 Project & Team-Related Interview Questions.md

-# 💬 Project & Team-Related Interview Questions – Nikhil
+# 💬 Project & Team-Related Interview Questions

 A helpful guide for answering common interview questions related to your internship projects and teamwork experience as a .NET Full Stack Developer.